 Safeguarding

 Capel Manor College recognises the statutory responsibility to safeguard and promote the welfare of all its’ students.
 We endeavour to provide a safe and welcoming environment where staff, students, visitors and volunteers are respected and valued.
-As part of this commitment, we follow our procedures and policies to ensure that students receive effective support to thrive, achieve and reach their full potential whilst studying at Capel Manor College.
+As part of this commitment we follow our procedures and policies to ensure that students receive effective support to thrive, achieve and reach their full potential whilst studying at Capel Manor college .
 Our Child and Adult at Risk policy forms part of our safeguarding responsibilities and we expect all staff, visitors and volunteers to share in this commitment.

 Child and Adults at Risk Protection